klaguedan/tut-datahub-and-github/index.md

 ### Datahub Terminal

 - Run  `git add github-datahub-test.ipynb`.
-This will tell the terminal specifically what files you want to upload the changes for.
+This will tell the terminal that you want to upload the changes specifically in the `github-datahub-test` notebook.
 - Run `git commit -m "<enter your own note here>"` Records the changes you made and the message/note you wrote describing your change.
 - Run `git push`.
 Uploads your changes to the actual Github repo for everyone to see (as long as they have the most updated version of the repository).